asayer-io/asayer-nunit/README.md

 Details about the test session can be found in the [Dashboard](https://dashboard.asayer.io/automate/sessions) under *Automate > Sessions*.

 ### Test List
 This is where all your executed tests are listed.
-You can use the filter to navigate through *Passed* or *Failed* tests (see [Mark A Completed Test](#mark-a-completed-test) to learn how to mark a test).
+You can use the filter to navigate through *Passed* or *Failed* tests (see [Mark Session](#mark-session) to learn how to mark a test).

 <p align="center">
 <img src="https://s3.eu-central-1.amazonaws.com/asayer-samples-assets/nunit/tests-list2.PNG"/>